astromaddie/commloop/README.md

   > `mpicc -shared worker_c.o worker_c_wrap.o -o _worker_c.so`

-The resulting python file will just need to be imported into another code, upon which the functions may be called normally.
+The resulting python file just needs to be imported into another code, upon which the functions may be called normally.

 ###Files